jason-rivera/vue-task-tracker/README.md

 ### Overview:

-This is a task tracker I made using Vue.
+This is a task tracker web application I made using Vue.

 ### Contributors: